lsst.ts.tcpip

 • Client: a TCP/IP client.
 One use case is CSCs that communicate via TCP/IP with low-level controllers.
 Providing a connect_callback makes it easy to report the connection state as an event, and also allows you to detect and handle a failed connection.

-An example of using these two classes together is provided in tests/test_example.py.
+A simple example of using Client and OneClientReadLoopServer together is provided in tests/test_example.py.
 This example is written as a unit test in order to avoid bit rot.

 Binary Structs